Related stories about Chhiring Dorje Sherpa

 The pair made it down and back to the high camp where Meyer and other climbers waited.

 The day was an unparalleled tragedy for the climbing community on K2, but Chhiring’s heroics earned him great acclaim.
 He was featured in multiple books, and it all helped further cement his status among the elite of the elite.

 Chhiring and Dawa first came to Steamboat in 2007, taking Meyer up on an offer made three years prior after that Everest base camp meeting.
 They visited during the summer, and Chhiring spent time in town working construction, pouring concrete with Tredway, then the Everything Outdoor Steamboat coordinator and a middle school teacher.
 Chhiring spoke at the school and began a long series of interactions with the EOS group all the while doing something else at which he’s pretty good: making fast friends.

-“I don’t know how many EOS trips he’s been on with us,” Tredway said.
+“I don’t even know how many EOS trips he’s been on with us,” Tredway said.
 “He does winter igloo trips with the kids.
 He’s done a bunch of 14ers and rock and ice climbing.”

 Tredway also helped get Chhiring involved with Western State Colorado University, and he led a university trip to the Rolwaling Valley in Nepal last summer.

 Steamboat’s Rob Powers met the couple, too, and four years later incorporated Chhiring into his America 300 Foundation, which takes people with inspiring stories to speak with American troops deployed around the globe.
 On July 4, 2011, Chhiring and Meyer summited Japan’s Mount Fuji with men and women from several military units, captivating the soldiers with their stories that, despite several major differences, they found relatable to their own lives in the armed forces.